SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

----
-title: My Decade in Review
+# My Decade in Review
----

 Following the lead of React and JavaScript god [Dan Abramov](https://overreacted.io/), I decided to also publish my decade in review blog post.